joealewine/blockchain-rhos/howto/console-upgrade-ocp.md

 ## Upgrading the {{site.data.keyword.blockchainfull_notm}} Platform behind a firewall
 {: #upgrade-ocp-firewall}

-If you deployed the {{site.data.keyword.blockchainfull_notm}} Platform behind a firewall, without access to the external internet, you can upgrade your network usign the following steps:
+If you deployed the {{site.data.keyword.blockchainfull_notm}} Platform behind a firewall, without access to the external internet, you can upgrade your network by using the following steps:

 1. [Pull the latest {{site.data.keyword.blockchainfull_notm}} Platform images](#upgrade-ocp-images-firewall)
 2. [Upgrade the {{site.data.keyword.blockchainfull_notm}} Platform operator](#upgrade-ocp-operator-firewall)